You might think that taking a physical count of inventory is a tedious and time-consuming task.

 Physical Counts of Inventory

 Physical counts of inventory are a vital inventory management techniques and a major skill to assess when developing an inventory manager salary.
 These counts uncover discrepancies in inventory records and establish the sales trends of products.
+Using the inventory days formula will also be necessary.

 What Is Physical Inventory Count?